isomerpages/moe-acjc/_academics/Subjects/Physics.md

-The syllabus document may be accessed at the following link:
+The syllabus document may be accessed at the following link: <br>
 [8867_y23_sy.pdf](/files/8867_y23_sy.pdf)